huggingface/blog/accelerate-big-models.md

 large_model = torch.nn.Linear(100000, 100000, device="meta")
 ```

 But for an existing model, this syntax would require you to rewrite all your modeling code so that each submodule accepts and passes along a `device` keyword argument.
-Since it was impractical for the 150 models of the Transformers library, we developed a context manager that will instantiate an empty model for you.
+Since this was impractical for the 150 models of the Transformers library, we developed a context manager that will instantiate an empty model for you.

 Here is how you can instantiate an empty version of BLOOM:

 ```python
 from accelerate import init_empty_weights